nuxeo-archives/tools-nuxeo-cmis-jmeter/README.txt

+#    -*- mode: org -*-
-#+TITLE: cmis-bench readme
+#+TITLE: cmisbench JMeter

-* Introduction
+* Description

-  This is a Nuxeo CMIS bench using JMeter script.
+  This is a Nuxeo CMIS benchmark using JMeter script.

-  The scenario test scenario is the following:
+  The test scenario is the following:

   1. create a folder at the root level
   2. create 10 files